wp-plugins/powerpress/readme.txt

 == Changelog ==

+= 0.9.11 =
+* Released on 9/??/2009
+* Fixed minor bugs with mp3 media detection: proper user agent set, logic added to deal with LibSyn 406 error, and media detection script can now be used for detecting file size for other media types.
+* Improved iTunes subtitle so value is contained within one line.

 = 0.9.10 =
 * Released on 9/21/2009
 * Fixed code that detects media information when encountering redirects.
 Bug only affected users who did not have cURL configured in PHP.